L3DEVIL/VphonegagaInject/README.md

 **`proguard-rules.pro`**

+See proguard rules here https://www.guardsquare.com/en/products/proguard/manual/usage

+Both `shrinkResources` and `minifyEnabled` MUST be `true` in `build.gradle (:app)` in order to enable proguard obfuscation

-Java obfuscation is enabled by default with an exception to `public static void Start`
+`public static void Start` has been prevented from renaming

 Add `-dontobfuscate` to disable obfuscation